 The Siege of Jerusalem Electronic Archive.
 An online archive comprising transcriptions and images of all extant manuscript copies of The Siege of Jerusalem accompanied by critical texts and extensive introductory materials.

-"Of Dwarves and Dinosaurs: Moving on from mouvance in Digital Editions."
-Forthcoming in Crossing the Virtual Divide,” ARC Medieval Press, 2017.
+“Of Dwarves and Dinosaurs: Moving on from mouvance in Digital Editions” in Meeting the Medieval in a Digital World.
+ARC Humanities Press, 2018: 143-56.

 “What is Piers Plowman?”
 The Routledge Research Companion to Digital Medieval Literature, Routledge, 2017: 82-91.